-5 Inspiring Remarketing Ad Examples for 2021
+5 Inspiring Remarketing Ad Examples

 The best remarketing ads give customers a great reason to return to your website and browse new products or services, complete an abandoned transaction or take advantage of a special sale.

 Remarketing allows digital marketers to target advertisements specifically to users that have previously visited their website or interacted with their brand or products online.
 Because these users have interacted with the brand before, they’re more likely to make a purchase in the future.
 As a result, digital marketers can often achieve an excellent return-on-ad-spend (ROAS) with an effective remarketing campaign.

 If you’re learning how to set up a remarketing campaign for the first time, why not take a look at how other industry professionals are using remarketing ads?

 To get you started, we’ve put together this list of 5 inspiring remarketing ads examples.